 - Your recording is uniquely identified, even if the same track exists in different versions (live, remixed, remastered).

 - Digital platforms can manage your music correctly.
-Most distributors and DSPs require an ISRC for uploads.
+Most music distributors and DSPs require an ISRC code for uploads; it keeps music metadata consistent and royalty tracking accurate across Spotify, Apple Music, YouTube, and radio reports.

 - Your data stays clean.
 Clear metadata avoids mix-ups between similar recordings in different territories or systems.
-Soundcharts can help you track your catalog and keep your metadatas consitent!
+Soundcharts can help you track your catalog and keep your metadata consistent!

 The ISRC is composed of 12 alphanumeric characters, broken into four elements: